2/20/2025

 Operator

 Thank you.
-Your next question comes from Vincent Andrews and Morgan Stanley.
+Your next question comes from Vincent Andrews of Morgan Stanley.
 Please go ahead.

 speaker

-Thank you.
-And good morning, everyone.
-Wondering if you could just talk a little bit about the potash market and in particular, you know, over the last couple of years since the war in Ukraine, I think we've talked about the export costs for both Russia and Belarus having been increased materially and then having a favorable impact on delivered costs around the world.
-If we do envision and get to a point where, you know, that war is ended and, you know, Russia has more access to financial markets and maybe freight's more willing to transact with it and there have been some headlines already about maybe Belarus has the sanctions taken away from it and maybe they get back through the Lithuania imports.
-Is it the case that we would see some decline in the cost curve and that would have an impact or would your view be that capacity utilization now is tight enough that that's what's determining the price rather than the underlying delivered cost?
+Thank you and good morning everyone.
+Wondering if you could just talk a little bit about the potash market and in particular, you know, over the last couple of years since the war in Ukraine, I think we've talked about the export costs for both Russia and Belarus having been increased materially and that having a favorable impact on delivered costs around the world.
+If we do envision and get to a point where, you know, that war is ended and, you know, Russia has more access to financial markets and maybe freight's more willing to transact with it.
+And there have been some headlines already about maybe Belarus has the sanctions taken away from it and maybe they get back to the Lithuanian ports.
+Is it the case that we would see some decline in the cost curve and that would have an impact?
+Or would your view be that capacity utilization now is tight enough that that's what's determining the price rather than the underlying delivered cost?
 Thank you.

 speaker

-Yeah, thanks, Vincent.
-And of course, it's been the case that potash prices have been below that last marginal cost time.
-And so we're just now seeing prices get to a level where you look at the rate of the cost curve and we sort of we see demand meeting supply at that right side of the cost curve.
-You know, as it relates to your question about FSU production, of course, for the Russians, those volumes were never sanctioned and we've seen all of that production back in the market for some time.
+Thanks, Vincent.
+And of course, it's been the case that potash prices have been below that last marginal cost ton.
+And so we're just now seeing prices get to a level where you look at the right of the cost curve and we see demand meeting supply at that right side of the cost curve.
+As it relates to your question about FSU production, Of course, for the Russians, those volumes were never sanctioned, and we've seen all of that production back in the market for some time.
 It's a good question, Vincent, about Belarus and how that plays out in terms of lifting of sanctions, which I think is a big if.
 I mean, these are challenges that existed prior to the conflict in Eastern Europe.
-But to your question, if they were to be lifted, I think you said it, the pivotal question is, do the Belarusians get access through the Port of Paipea in Lithuania again?
-I mean, that port is now fully utilized with other commodities.
-And so are the Belarusians able to wedge their way back into that port when Europe and the Lithuanians have been very clear about sanctions or no sanctions, that's not going to be made available.
-And so the Belarusians who have been the marginal producer on a delivered basis, you know, would continue to face increased costs as they'd have to head north into Russia and likely the Port of Murmansk.
+But to your question, if they were to be lifted, I think you've said it.
+The pivotal question is, do the Belarusians get access through the port of Klaipeda in Lithuania again?
+I mean, that port is now fully utilized with other commodities, and so are the Belarusians able to wedge their way back into that port?
+When Europe and the Lithuanians have been very clear about sanctions or no sanctions, that's not going to be made available.
+And so the Belarusians, who have been the marginal producer on a delivered basis, you know, would continue to face increased costs as they'd have to head north into Russia and likely the port of Murmansk.
 So it's just to say that, you know, if we saw those Belarusian volumes, the ones that continue to be shut and maybe a million times come back into the market, we think that happens slowly over time.
-We think that it continues to be more expensive for the Belarusians.
-And that for today, and your question, I think your point, Vincent, is very relevant.
-We look at the fundamentals today and we say, you know, with demand having returning to trend levels, and we've been talking about that for some time, and that's going to continue to be the case this year, we believe.
-And then looking at the supply side of the equation, assuming some balance in there yet now with some announced maintenance programs and key and a key producing part of the world and some operational challenges in another part of the world.
+We think that it continues to be more expensive for the Belarusians and that for today, and your question, I think, your point, Vincent, is very relevant, We look at the fundamentals today and we say, you know, with demand having returning to trend levels, and we've been talking about that for some time, and that's going to continue to be the case this year, we believe.
+And then looking at the supply side of the equation, assuming some balance in there, yet now with some announced maintenance programs and a key producing part of the world and some operational challenges in another part of the world.
 That's where we go to firming of the potash price.

 speaker